wqking/metapp/readme.md

 ## Facts and features

 - **Powerful**
   - Support any C++ type information, such as primary, pointer, reference, function, template, const-volatile qualifiers, and much more.
   - Support runtime generic programming.
   - True runtime reflection.
 Accessing fields and properties, calling methods, are truly runtime behavior, no template parameters are needed.
 All parameters and return values are passed via metapp::Variant.
   - Mimic C++ reference extensively for better performance.
   - Automatically type conversion when getting/setting fields, invoking methods, etc.
   - Support multiple inheritance and hierarchy.
   - Support using in dynamic library (plugins).

 - **Flexible and easy to use**
   - Building meta data doesn't require preprocessor, macros, or any external tool.
 Only use native C++ code, no need macros.
   - Very easy to reflect templates.
   - Non-intrusive.
 You don't need to change your code for reflection.
   - Doesn't require C++ RTTI.
   - Use exceptions by default, but exceptions can be disabled.
   - No configuration, no policies, easy to use, while keeps powerful.
   - Loose coupled design.
 For example, constructors and member functions can be used without coupling with the class information.
   - You don't pay for what you don't use.
 If you don't build the meta data, no any memory overhead.
 If you don't use the meta data, no any performance overhead.
 If you build and use the meta data, you get trivial memory and performance overhead beside very powerful reflection system.
   - Written in standard and portable C++, only require C++11, and support later C++ standard.
   - Cross platforms, cross compilers.
+  - The API is designed carefully and thoughtfully, and try to be enjoyable to use.

 - **Language features that can be reflected**
   - Const volatile qualifiers, include top level CV, and CV in pointer, array and member function.
   - Pointer, reference.
   - Classes and nested inner classes.
   - Templates.
   - Accessibles (global variable, member data, property with getter/setter, etc).
   - Callables (global function, member function, constructor, std::function, etc).
   - Overloaded function.
   - Default arguments of functions.
   - Functions with variadic parameters.
   - Enumerators.
   - Constants in any data type.
   - Namespace simulation.
   - Array, multi-dimensional array.

 - **Built-in reflected meta types**
   - Primary types (void, bool, int, unsigned int, etc).
   - STL strings (std::string, std::wstring).
   - STL smart pointers (std::shared_ptr, std::unique_ptr, std::weak_ptr).
   - STL containers (std::vector, std::list, std::map, etc).
   - Callables (free function, member function, std::function, constructor, overloaded function, default arguments function, variadic function, etc).
   - Many other meta types.
   - Adding new meta types is easy.

 <a id="a2_3"></a>
 ## Basic information